 Protein powders also come with widely varying price tags.
 “For the casual athlete who doesn’t have a specific need at a certain time of their training, the cost is not that important,” says Horvath.
 “So if you’re going to use them, you can get pretty much the same benefit out of the less expensive, more commercially available proteins.

 In very specific circumstances, protein powders can be useful.
-“They’re an easy and convenient source of complete, high-quality protein,” says Carole Conn, PhD, RD, CSFD, associate professor of nutrition at the University of New Mexico.
+“They’re an easy and convenient source of complete, high-quality protein,” says Carole Conn, PhD, associate professor of nutrition at the University of New Mexico.
 But remember: Most people, even athletes, can also get everything they offer by eating sources of lean protein like meat, fish, chicken, and dairy products.

 - When you’re growing.
 A teenager needs more protein to fuel his workouts because his body is still growing and uses more protein in general.